cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - DeserializeScalar(buf): Attempts to map a byte array `buf` to a `Scalar` `s`.
   This function can raise a DeserializeError if deserialization fails; see
   {{ciphersuites}} for group-specific input validation steps.
+- Scalar(x): Converts a two byte unsigned integer (uint16) `x` to the corresponding Scalar value with the same numeric value.
+For example, Scalar(1) yields a Scalar representing the value 1.

 ## Cryptographic Hash Function {#dep-hash}